-A preliminary version of this architecture was introduced in~\cite{fusaro2021integrated} where BTs were first presented as a method for planning subtasks that could later be allocated by means of different MILPs.
+A preliminary version of this architecture was introduced in~\cite{fusaro2021integrated} where BTs were first presented as a method to plan subtasks that could later be allocated by means of different MILPs.
 However, this version of the method could not deal with i) a general structure of tasks (and hence allowing the maximum degree of action parallelization) and ii) proper human-robot collaborative action executions, where only single agent actions are envisioned (cooperation).
-Furthermore, in this work, a novel AR-based user interface to enable a two-way human-system communication is introduced, a comprehensive characterization of the planning and allocation algorithm computational complexity and comparison with SoA methods presented an extensive validation of the method in a realistic scenario.
+Furthermore, in this work, a novel AR-based user interface to enable two-way human-system communication is introduced, a comprehensive characterization of the planning and allocation algorithm computational complexity is presented, and a comparison with SoA methods provides extensive validation of the method in a realistic scenario.